stephansturges/Tator/readme.md

    - **Output class override** (re-label outputs to a different class)
    - **Dedupe group** (group steps that should de-dupe against each other)
    - **Participate in cross-class de-dupe** (turn off for cases like person-on-bike where overlap is expected)
+   - **Extra CLIP min prob / Extra CLIP margin** (optional): add an extra CLIP-head confidence check for that step when applying the cascade.
+This is cumulative with the recipe’s baked-in CLIP thresholds (effective = `max(recipe, extra)`), and only applies to recipes that include an embedded pretrained CLIP head.
 3. Configure de-dupe:
    - **Per-class de-dupe IoU**: removes duplicates within the same output class.
    - **Cross-class de-dupe** (optional): removes duplicates across different classes, either **within dedupe groups** or **globally**.